-Dr. Russ Waitman is an Associate Professor of Internal Medicine, Director of Medical Informatics, and Assistant Vice Chancellor for Enterprise Analytics at the University of Kansas Medical Center.
+Dr. Russ Waitman is a Professor of Internal Medicine, Director of Medical Informatics, and Associate Vice Chancellor for Enterprise Analytics at the University of Kansas Medical Center.
 Dr. Waitman received his B.S. from Washington University in Electrical Engineering.
 Upon graduation, he served in the United States Air Force as a Medical Service Corps officer and received training in Health Services Administration and Clinical Engineering.
 He received his M.S. and Ph.D. in Biomedical Engineering from Vanderbilt University and conducted research applying neural networks and machine learning to critical care and perioperative environments.

 In 2002, Dr. Waitman took a faculty position with the newly formed Department of Biomedical Informatics in the Vanderbilt University School of Medicine and led their Computerized Provider Order Entry project, "WizOrder".
 During this time, the team expanded WizOrder's advanced decision support capabilities to meet the clinical needs of the Pediatric and Neonatal ICUs, the Emergency Department, the Psychiatric Hospital, and developed applications for enterprise-wide medication reconciliation and real-time adverse drug event surveillance.
 He furthered Vanderbilt's commercialization initiative with McKesson Corporation by leading the effort to successfully merge the project with its commercial offspring, Horizon Expert Orders, and also oversaw deployment of other McKesson inpatient clinical systems for nurse documentation (Horizon Expert Documentation) and bar-code medication administration (AdminRx).